tdwg/bdq/tg2/_review/docs/tutorial/index.md

 ### 4.3 Select the Test Type (non-normative)

-**Purpose**: Determine in what way the test evaluates data quality.
+**Purpose**: Determine in what way the Test evaluates data quality.

 There are four Test types in BDQ: